RocketRobz/SavvyManager/README.md

 * High-resolution Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
 * The GUI from Kirakira Code/Fashion Forward (third game).
 * Pre-rendered characters and backgrounds.
-* A Girls Mode/Style Savvy/Style Boutique soundfont cover of the Sega CD (Model 2) BIOS music!
+* Originally composed menu music!
 * Sound effects from ChuChu Rocket.
 * Play as most characters from all Girls Mode/Style Savvy/Style Boutique games, in all (except first) games!
 (Shop customers and brand reps not included.)
 * When importing a character from those games, you can press L or R to select the seasonal outfit.
 (Note that not all characters will have seasonal outfits.)